mrbryside/rbh/README.md

 # RBH project

-This is the pre-interview project implement with domain-driven-design
+This is the pre-interview project implement with domain-driven-design it's split to two context but the comunication is library integration we can split to microservice later!

 <center><img src="./bounded-context.png" alt="" width="900px" height="auto"/></center>